dawidm/cryptonose2/manual/index.md

 #### Alerts logic settings

 * ***After an alert block subsequent alerts for the same pair for 30 minutes***.
-You can use this to make alerts less frequent, but keep in mind that during this time something interesting could happen and you won't be notified.
+You can use this to make alerts less frequent, but keep in mind that during this time something interesting could happen, and you won't be notified.
 * ***Allow a subsequent alert if the price change value is more than 2x higher than in the previous one***.
 For example if you get alert for a significant price rise and after a feq seconds the price rises even more, more than 2x than the previous change - you'll get a second alert.

 #### Cryptonose liquidity factor
 Cryptonose liquidity factor is a very simple indicator that could help filter out alerts on currency pairs that are not liquid (and because of that - usually volatile in undesirable way).
-For given period of time (5m, 30m) liquidity factor is:
+For given period (5m, 30m) liquidity factor is:

 (number-of-periods-where-price-changed) / (number-of-periods)